Framework for Participation

-Starting with its founding symposium where cross-sector sustainability principles were co-created in 2008, The Global Summit continues to sow the seeds for an ecologically inspired, social & economic trust network known as Partners in Empowerment™ (PIE) or 1PIE when united.
+Starting in 2008 with the co-creation of cross-sector sustainability principles, The Global Summit sows the seeds for an ecologically inspired, social & economic trust network known as Partners in Empowerment™ (PIE) or 1PIE when united.

-Harnessing the diversity of 6 key sectors, PIE bring the skills, appropriate technologies, and markets needed to add value to local assets and catalyze community-led solutions.
+Harnessing the diversity of 6 key sectors, PIE bring the skills, appropriate technologies, and markets needed to add value to local assets and catalyze community-based solutions.

 6 sectors of Partners In Empowerment (PIE)